AsterAether/CharacterCustomizer/config_values.md

 * **StrafeRequiredStock:** Strafe: How much stock is required to activate this skill.
 * **StrafeShootDelay:** Strafe: Time between bullets for bullet-style weapons
 * **StrafeStockToConsume:** Strafe: How much stock to deduct when the skill is activated.
-* **VolleyBaseMaxStock:** Volley: Maximum number of charges this skill can carry.
-* **VolleyBaseRechargeInterval:** Volley: How long it takes for this skill to recharge after being used.
-* **VolleyBeginSkillCooldownOnSkillEnd:** Volley: Whether or not the cooldown waits until it leaves the set state
-* **VolleyCanceledFromSprinting:** Volley: Sprinting will actively cancel this ability.
-* **VolleyIsBullets:** Volley: Whether or not it has bullet reload behavior
-* **VolleyIsCombatSkill:** Volley: Whether or not this is considered a combat skill.
-* **VolleyMustKeyPress:** Volley: The skill can't be activated if the key is held.
-* **VolleyNoSprint:** Volley: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **VolleyRechargeStock:** Volley: How much stock to restore on a recharge.
-* **VolleyRequiredStock:** Volley: How much stock is required to activate this skill.
-* **VolleyShootDelay:** Volley: Time between bullets for bullet-style weapons
-* **VolleyStockToConsume:** Volley: How much stock to deduct when the skill is activated.
 # Mercenary
 * **BlindingAssaultBaseMaxStock:** BlindingAssault: Maximum number of charges this skill can carry.
 * **BlindingAssaultBaseRechargeInterval:** BlindingAssault: How long it takes for this skill to recharge after being used.